chandlerroth/tablemate/README.md

 tablemate
 =========

-A friendly jQuery plugin to animate your tables!
+Tablemate is a friendly jQuery plugin that allows you to animate your tables!